 - Ground Transportation: Taxis are available 24 hours a day.
 There are also mini-buses—it's recommended you haggle the price with the driver, as stops are not fixed, but are made by the request of passengers

-Hurghada International Airport is Egypt's second busiest after Cairo, with 6.6 million passengers flying through in 2018.
+Hurghada International Airport is Egypt's second busiest after Cairo.
 It's a gateway to the resorts on the west side of the Red Sea, so you'll find many European holidaymakers choosing this airport.
 As such, there's great airlift to Europe on airlines like Austrian, Brussels, EasyJet, and Thomas Cook, though many routes are seasonal.
 The airport is a new build and thus has modern facilities, but travelers report excessive lines to get through the multiple rounds of security.
 The food and drink options are also quite pricey, which is unusual for Egypt.

 Egypt: Sharm El Sheikh International Airport (SSH)

 - Location: 6 miles north of Na'ama Bay

 - Pros: Small but modern terminals that are easy to navigate